 The information provided should not be used as a basis for making financial or any other commitments.
-The Government of British Columbia accepts no liability for the accuracy, availability, suitability, reliability, completeness or timeliness of the data or graphical depictions rendered from the data.
+The Government of British Columbia accepts no liability for the accuracy, availability, suitability, reliability, usability, completeness or timeliness of the data or graphical depictions rendered from the data.

-Well Identification Plate Number: 41964

-Owner Name: Ida Vista Farms

-Intended Water Use: Unknown Well Use
+Well Tag Number: 113004 Well Identification Plate Number: 41964 Owner Name: Ida Vista Farms Intended Water Use: Unknown Well Use Artesian Condition: No

-Well Status: New
+Licensed Status: Licensed